nabzi/AroundMe/README.md

 # AroundMe

-AroundMe application browses nearby places using TomTom api.
+AroundMe android application browses nearby places using TomTom api.
 This is a location based sample application demonstrating use of following components and technics:

-- MVVM architecture
+- MVVM architecture using Room, ViewModel,Livedata and databinding with kotlin coroutines
 - FusedLocationService to get user location with minimum resource usage
 - StateFlow and Livedata in repository and ui layers
 - Room for data persistence to show data when offline